 Hawaii (Big Island) – Volcanic fields of fire

-I’ve been wanting to go to Hawaii for nearly half a lifetime.
+I’ve been wanting to go to Hawaii for nearly half my lifetime.
 Not so much the tourist areas of Honolulu, but the enigmatic steaming Big Island, where fiery flows of lava tumble down its rocky shores into the sea.

 The biggest volcano in the world